spj-as/TS-CVAE/README.md

         return self.rsample()
 ```
 ## Experiment Setting
 In the framework, the dimensions of the hidden states and the latent variables are 8 and 16, respectively.
-The learning rate is $10^{-3}$ and the batch size is 32. $\lambda$ is set to 1.
-For \pretrain, the learning rate is set to $5\times 10^{-4}$ and the batch size is 1024.
-All baselines are trained on a machine of AMD Ryzen 7 5700X 8-Core CPU and an Nvidia RTX 3060 Ti GPU.
+The learning rate is set to 0.001, and the batch size is 32.
+Lambda is set to 1.
+For pretraining, the learning rate is set to 0.0005, and the batch size is 1024.
+All baselines are trained on a machine with an AMD Ryzen 7 5700X 8-Core CPU and an Nvidia RTX 3060 Ti GPU.